1. Da KFC from Seoul Sausage Co.

-This Korean fried chicken is ***flawless and you can find it at periodic pop-ups, as well as at the Coliseum during home games.
+This Korean fried chicken is flawless and you can find it at periodic pop-ups, as well as at the Coliseum during home games.

-You’ve never seen pastrami like this.
-Check out the new Hollywood location at 776 Vine St.
+You've never seen pastrami like this.
+Check them out at 2005 Colorado Blvd.

 The signature burger at Father's Office gets a lot of hype.
 But there is a reason why: It's supremely flavorful, juicy, and delicious.
 Go eat it now at 3229 Helms Ave.

 5. Tacos from Guisado's

 Literally any taco on the menu at Guisado's will be delicious.
 They're not the fancy tacos you'll find at a lot of restaurants.
 They're minimalist.
 Made on homemade tortillas, they feature very few ingredients but have maximum flavor.
 So get one in Echo Park at 1261 W Sunset Blvd.

 6. Mac and Cheese Pizza at Pizzanista